2026 SUMMER STEAM CAMPS

 Staffing:

 Our staff/child ratio is 1:12.
-Our male and female staff are comprised of teachers, professionals, graduate and undergraduate college students in the departments of science, engineering, medicine, education, computer science, math, and art.
+Our male and female staff are comprised of teachers, professionals, graduate and undergraduate college students in the departments of science, art, engineering, medicine, education, computer science, and math.
 When hiring, our top priority is to have staff who LOVE working with kids, are smart, can communicate effectively with children and parents, and work together as a team.
 We have high expectations of our staff: warm, enthusiastic, engaging, a smile on their face, prepared for each day, and committed to making camp a wonderful experience for kids.
 We provide training to counselors in the curriculum they will teach, classroom management skills, safety rules, and Tribes education.

 Cutting Edge Curriculum: